ivamilosavljevic/ivamilosavljevic/README.md

-.......... currently looking for internship👀
+.......... currently looking for an internship👀